-6A Failure to Pump
+5A Failure to Pump

-- Pump not up to speed -

-Use tachometer to determine actual RPM.
-Check voltage and wiring connections.

-- Pump not primed -

-Confirm that pump and all inlet piping is filled with fluid.

-- Discharge head too high -

-Install a pressure gauge at the pump discharge to determine the actual operating pressure.
+- Pump not up to speed Use tachometer to determine actual RPM.
+Check voltage and wiring connections. - Pump not primed Confirm that pump and all inlet piping is filled with fluid. - Discharge head too high Install a pressure gauge at the pump discharge to determine the actual operating pressure.
 Compare readings with pump performance curve.
-A larger pump may be necessary.

-- Excessive suction lift -

-Relocate pump, supply tank, or both

-to minimize suction lift.

-- 5. Wrong direction of rotation- Compare pump rotation with arrow on pump.
-Standard pumps rotate in a counterclockwise direction when looking at the shaft extension end.
-Clockwise from the motor end on close coupled pumps.
+A larger pump may be necessary. - Excessive suction lift Relocate pump, supply tank, or both to minimize suction lift. - 5.
+Wrong direction of rotation Compare pump rotation with arrow on pump.
+Standard pumps rotate in a clockwise direction when looking at the shaft extension end or from the motor end on close coupled pumps.
 Reverse two leads on a three phase motor to change rotation.
-Check motor nameplate for single phase operation.

-- Clogged suction line, strainer, or foot valve - Inspect and clean out if necessary.

-- Air pocket in suction line -

-Look for high spots in inlet piping

-system.
-Evacuate the system with a

-vacuum pump if necessary.
+Check motor nameplate for single phase operation. - Clogged suction line, strainer or valve - Inspect and clean out if necessary. - Air pocket in suction line Look for high spots in inlet piping system.
+Evacuate the system with a vacuum pump if necessary.

-6B Reduced Capacity
+5B Reduced Capacity

-- Pump not up to speed -

-Use a tachometer to determine actual RPM.
+Pump not up to speed - Use a tachometer to determine actual RPM.
 Check voltage and wiring connections.

-- Excessive suction lift -

-Relocate pump, supply tank, or both

-to minimize suction lift.
+- Excessive suction lift Relocate pump, supply tank or both to minimize suction lift.

-- Insufficient NPSH -

-Relocate pump, supply tank, or

-both to improve NPSH available if
+- Insufficient NPSH Relocate pump, supply tank or both to improve NPSH available if possible.

-possible.
 Increase suction pressure.
 Reduce fluid temperature.
-Select a

-pump with lower NPSH requirements.
+Select a pump with lower NPSH requirements.

 - 4. Mechanical damage Rotate the pump by hand to determine if there are tight spots.
-Broken or bent impeller vanes can sometimes be noticed in this manner.
-If there is suspicion of damage, remove the pump from service and disassemble for inspection.
+Broken or bent impeller vanes can some-times be detected in this manner.
+If there is a suspicion of damage, remove the pump from service and disassemble for inspection.

-- Air leak in the suction line -

-Fill the system with fluid and hydro statically test.
-Tighten connections or

-replace leaky components.
+- Air leak in the suction line Fill the system with fluid and hydrostatically test.
+Tighten connections or replace leaky components.

 - Air pockets in the suction piping -

 Operating the system at maximum

 flow conditions will usually clear the

 lines.
 Evacuate the system with a

 vacuum pump if necessary.

 - Suction lines, strainer, or foot valve too small or clogged - Inspect and clean out as necessary.
 Fittings and lines should be at least equal to the pump suction size.

-- Discharge head too high -
+- Discharge head too high Install

-Install a pressure gauge at the pump discharge to determine the actual operating pressure.
-Compare readings with pump performance curve.
+a pressure gauge at the pump

+discharge to determine the actual

+operating pressure.
+Compare read ings with pump performance curve.

 A larger pump may be necessary.

-- Excessive wear -If a pump had previously performed

-satisfactorily and now gives evidence of reduced performance, it should be disassembled and examined for wear after the simpler possible problems have been pursued.
+- Excessive wear If a pump had previously performed satisfactorily and now gives evidence of reduced performance, it should be disassembled and examined for wear after the simpler possible problems have been investigated.

-6C Reduced Pressure
+5C Reduced Pressure:

-- Pump not up to speed -

-Use a tachometer to determine actual

-RPM.
-Check voltage and wiring connections.

-- Air or vapor in liquid -

-Install a separator in the suction line.
+- Pump not up to speed Use a tachometer to determine actual RPM.
+Check voltage and wiring connections. - Air or vapor in liquid Install a separator in the suction line.
+Check the seal on the inlet end of the pump to

-Hydrostatically test the system to insure that there are no leaks.

-- Mechanical wear or damage -

-Rotate the pump by hand to determine if there are tight spots.
-Broken or bent impeller vanes can sometimes be noticed in this manner.
-If there is suspicion of damage or wear, remove the pump from service and disassemble for inspection.
-Look for wear on the impeller, suction cover, and motor bracket.

-- System head less than expected Replace pump with higher capacity unit or add a valve or orifice to increase line resistance.
+- determine if air is being drawn in.
+Hydrostatically test the system to insure that there are no leaks. - Mechanical wear or damage Rotate the pump by hand to determine if there are tight spots.
+Broken or bent impeller vanes can sometimes be detected in this manner.
+If there is a suspicion of damage or wear, remove the pump from service and disassemble for inspection.
+Look for wear on the impeller, suction cover, and motor bracket. - System head less than expected Replace pump with higher capacity unit or add a valve or orifice to increase line resistance.

-6D Pump Loses Prime After Starting
+5D Pump Loses Prime After Starting